aleksanderbies/SarsCoVacApp-Android/README.md

 ## Usage
 Choose voivodeship in which you want to be vaccinated.
 And also choose the one of the vaccines available in Poland (Pfizer, Moderna, AstraZeneca, Johnson & Johnson).
 Later user can see all free vaccinations dates in voivodeship.
 User can click on CardView to see details like hours, address and phone numeber to vaccination point.
 User can click to dail number to national immunization helpline (989) or to vaccination point.
-User can also visit a government website (<a href="https://pacjent.erejestracja.ezdrowie.gov.pl/auth">e-zdrowie</a>)to sing up for vaccination.
+User can also visit a government website (<a href="https://pacjent.erejestracja.ezdrowie.gov.pl/auth">e-zdrowie</a>) to sing up for vaccination.

 ## UI
 ![1](https://github.com/aleksanderbies/android-COVID-vaccine-scrap-info/blob/master/screenshots/Screenshot_1621929326.png?raw=true)